xdaguy/pumpmybagsbot/README.md

 sudo systemctl status pumpbags.service
 ```

-## Data Storag
+## Data Storage

 The bot stores data in three JSON files:
-- `user_data.json`: Stores user information and favorite coins
+- `user_data.json`: Stores user information, favorite coins, and notification settings
-- `signals.json`: Stores all signals with their voting history
+- `signals.json`: Stores all signals with their voting history and performance metrics
 - `coins.json`: Tracks all coins mentioned in signals and their statistics

 ## Disclaimer